yellow-digital/three-webc/README.md

 :zap: **Performance**: it is a thin library on top of three.js.
 Just code as you use to.

-:mag: **Visual Inspector**: Due three-webc use WebComponents it provides a built-in visual 3D inspector.
+:mag: **Visual Inspector**: As three-webc uses WebComponents just use your built-in inspector to change, add or remove elements.

 # Why
 Webcomponents shows up in the DOM and therefor provides an easy way to interact and debug an application.